-Another world first technology devised for the LS was in being able to weld sound-insulating sandwich panels into the double-skinned front and rear bulkheads.
-Cleverly, the resin sheet used as the filling in these sandwich panels contained a metallic powder that conducted enough electricity to allow the penetration of spot-welds.
+Another world-first technology devised for the LS was in being the ability to weld sound-insulating sandwich panels into the double-skinned front and rear bulkheads.
+Cleverly, the resin sheet used as the filling in these sandwich panels contained a metallic powder that conducted enough electricity to allow the penetration of spot welds.

 Externally, the level of attention to detail was borderline obsessive.
 Panel gaps were incredibly tight and computer-measured for conformity, yet the distance between the bonnet and front wings, and boot lid and rear quarter panels, was designed not to be parallel.
 This was so that if the car was viewed directly from the front or rear, the perspective of a slightly tapered gap actually appears more parallel than one that is perfectly straight.